elastic/logstash/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My code follows the style guidelines of this project
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
-- [ ] I have made corresponding change to the default configuration files
+- [ ] I have made corresponding change to the default configuration files (and/or docker env variables)
 - [ ] I have added tests that prove my fix is effective or that my feature works

 ## Author's Checklist